 Who gets attendance allowance

 Despite its name, you don’t need have any professional help ‘attending’ to you to be eligible for the benefit.
-You qualify for attendance allowance if you need help with a range of tasks or supervision – either for you own safety or someone else’s.
+You qualify for attendance allowance if you need help with a range of tasks or supervision.
+This can be either for your own safety or someone else’s.

-This can be things like needing help remembering to take tablets or to open your pill packs, or with eating meals (actually eating the food or remembering to have regular meals).
+This can be things like needing help remembering to take tablets or to open your pill packs.
+Or it can be with eating meals (actually eating the food or remembering to have regular meals).
 It might sound like you’d have to be pretty incapacitated, but that’s not the case and even if you need relatively moderate help, you should definitely apply.

 Claiming attendance allowance